peterberbec/loginLidControl/README.md

 This currently works for my purposes, but if I get the itch, configuration may come.
 Password, face and smartcard technically could all be used.

-Uses wpf-notifyicon from hardcodet: https://github.com/hardcodet/wpf-notifyicon
+Uses [wpf-notifyicon from hardcodet](https://github.com/hardcodet/wpf-notifyicon).
+You can view their license terms [here](https://github.com/hardcodet/wpf-notifyicon/blob/develop/LICENSE), currently MIT.

 [![justforfunnoreally.dev badge](https://img.shields.io/badge/justforfunnoreally-dev-9ff)](https://justforfunnoreally.dev)